Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Image and Text Embeddings Via Deep Learning

 \section{Image and Text Embeddings Via Deep Learning}

-A customer usually sees the product in the form shown in Figure 1.
-Our task is to convert the product characteristics, such as the product title, description, and image, into numerical vectors, which can be used for constructing hedonic prices, as shown in Figure 2 given in the introduction.
-In what follows, we give a high-level description of how the text and image features are generated.
+Typically, customers view products as depicted in Figure 1 of the introduction, where details such as product title, description, and images are presented.
+Our task is to convert these product characteristics into numerical vectors, which can be used for estimating hedonic prices, as shown in Figure 2.
+In what follows, we give a high-level description of how these text and image features are generated.